Grapevine FAQs & Fun Facts

 5. What is the most visual historic landmark in Grapevine?

 B&D Mills - it is visible for miles and located at 702 S. Main Street.Explore historic downtown Grapevine and other attractions on Main Street.

 6. Why did the 1891 Brick Hotel have a separate entrance for Ladies?

-To shield them from the "rougher" aspects of 19th century society.
-Grapevine's Convention & Visitors Bureau is located in a replica of this 1891 building!
+To shield them from the "rougher" aspects of 19th-century society.

 7. In the late 1880s, why was Grapevine touted as being a good place to live?